KingaSzmyd/DeluxeCoffeeShop/README.md

 ### Adding, editing and deleting
 Only admin can add, edit and delete products or blog posts.
 Some of the fields are required in order to submit a form, validation messages will appear to help with input if needed.
 ### Features Left to implement
-* I would like to ...
+* I would like to give the users the opportunity to rating the products.
-* I would like to ....
+* I would like to give users the possibility to add unavailable product to wish list and send information, when product will be available on the stock.
-* I would like to ...
+* I would like to give the opportunity to use contact form and read the Q&A answers.
 ## Technologies Used
 ### Languages Used
 * [HTML5](https://en.wikipedia.org/wiki/HTML5)